 - between 2016-17 and 2017-18, changes in the classification of qualified days for Newborn episodes resulted in an apparent decrease in separations for both public and private hospitals.
-However, the overall number of Newborn separations in 2017-18 was consistent with the overall number in 2016-17. - For Queensland, between 2014-15 and 2018-19, relatively large increases in same-day separations in public hospitals partly reflects changes in admission practices for chemotherapy at a small number of large establishments. - For South Australia, between 2015-16 and 2016-17, the numbers of separations decreased due to changes in admission practices for some rehabilitation care at the Repatriation General Hospital.
-During 2017-18, the Repatriation General Hospital closed, and the Royal Adelaide Hospital was relocated (which affected the numbers of patients admitted). - For the Australian Capital Territory, data were not available for some private hospitals. - Caution should be used in comparing diagnosis, intervention and external cause data over time, as the classifications and coding standards for those data can change over time. - The Indigenous status data in the NHMD for all states and territories are considered to be of sufficient quality for statistical reporting.
-In 2011-12, an estimated 88% of Indigenous patients were correctly identified in public hospitals (AIHW 2013).
-The overall quality of the data provided for Indigenous status is considered to be in need of some improvement and varied between states and territories.
-It is unknown to what extent Indigenous Australians might be under-identified in private hospital admissions data. - In 2018-19, data for the Northern Territory elective surgery waiting times cluster was not available at the time of publication.
+However, the overall number of Newborn separations in 2017-18 was consistent with the overall number in 2016-17.
+See Section 5.4. - For Queensland, between 2014-15 and 2018-19, relatively large increases in same-day separations in public hospitals partly reflects changes in admission practices for chemotherapy at a small number of large establishments. - For South Australia, between 2015-16 and 2016-17, the numbers of separations decreased due to changes in admission practices for some rehabilitation care at the Repatriation General Hospital.
+During 2017-18, the Repatriation General Hospital closed, and the Royal Adelaide Hospital was relocated (which affected the numbers of patients admitted). - For the Australian Capital Territory, prior to 2019-20 data were not available for some private hospitals, in 2019-20 this data was provided for the first time. - Caution should be used in comparing diagnosis, intervention and external cause data over time, as the classifications and coding standards for those data can change over time. - In 2018-19, data for the Northern Territory elective surgery waiting times cluster was not available at the time of publication.